Skip to content

 Vote by post

-If you wish to vote or register your interest to attend the AGM by post, you will need to request a postal vote using the button below.
-The deadline to make this request is 5pm on 11 October 2024.
+If you wish to vote or register your interest to attend the AGM by post, you’ll need to request a postal vote below.
+The deadline to make this request is 5pm on 10 October.

 Vote at the meeting

-This year's AGM is taking place on 2 November 2024 at the Civic Centre in Newcastle-upon-Tyne.
-Members are welcome to join the meeting in person or virtually but you'll need to register in advance to attend.
-Registration will open from September.
+Members are welcome to join the meeting in person or online but you'll need to register to attend in advance, which will open from September.

 Different types of vote